Harishanan/Machine-Learning-HPC-/README.md

    |---|---|---|
    |FSP220-50LC|220W (total output) | This PSU has a maximum wattage of 60W.
 And the sum of the power requirements for all the components connected to the PSU should not exceed 220W. |

+* Active Power Consumption:

+        CPU: 25W - 40W
+        SSD: 3W
+        GPU: 45W
+        Total Active Power Consumption = CPU + SSD + GPU = (25W - 40W) + 3W + 45W
+        = 73W - 88W

+* Idle Power Consumption (Assuming SSD and GPU are in idle state):

+        SSD: 50mW (0.05W)
+        Total Idle Power Consumption = CPU + SSD (Idle) = (25W - 40W) + 0.05W
+        = 25.05W - 40.05W

+* Power Supply Unit (PSU) Capacity:

+        Total Output Capacity: 220W
+        Maximum Wattage: 60W

+* Conclusion:

-* The single PSU in our system will be connected to one motherboard, one SSD, and one graphics card.
-The combined power consumption of these components is estimated to be around 95W during active use and less than 90W when in idle state.
+    The single PSU in our system will be connected to one motherboard, one SSD, and one graphics card.
+The total power consumption of the system should not exceed the PSU capacity.

+    The system is expected to consume between 73W - 88W during active use and between 25.05W - 40.05W when idle.
 Although a single 220W PSU could theoretically handle the load for two motherboards, practical constraints like cable and port limitations restrict each PSU to power only one motherboard in our setup

 # How to Create Machine Learning for Predict Crypto Currencies